kyocom/postitter/README.md

 ## Description

-JavaScript Library for display your tweets like a Post-it.
+JavaScript Library to display your tweets like a Post-it.

 see example : <http://www.kyo.com/postitter/>